- by Carrie Shaw

 These two truths – descended from David and raised in power – hold together the full identity of Jesus as both fully human and truly divine.

 To be “descended from David” meant more than just claiming a famous ancestry.
 It grounded Jesus in the long-awaited story of Israel – the promise that God would raise up a king from David’s line to rescue and rule his people (2 Samuel 7, Isaiah 11).
 But it also meant Jesus was a real man, born into a real family, with a body, a lineage, and a history.
-He was truly human, fulfilling the essential requirement of being made “like his brethren” so that he could conquer sin and death for all those who shared in his humanity.
+He was truly human, fulfilling the essential requirement of being made “like his brothers and sisters” so that he could conquer sin and death for all those who shared in his humanity.

 As the church father Gregory of Nazianzus famously said, “What is not assumed is not healed.”
 Jesus took on real human nature to heal and redeem it fully.